 In some companies, the directors agree to rotate the chair each year or each month.

 Roles and powers may be regulated by the articles of association of the company.
 Any directors who are also shareholders may also be controlled contractually by a shareholders’ agreement.
 Any director may have a contract of employment that gives particular rights or duties.

 This is a confusing area when you are trying to ascertain who can do what.
 To be as sure as you can be, check the three documents we have just mentioned.
 If there is a conflict, it is likely that the articles come first.
 But that may give someone a straight win for a claim of breach of employment contract.
 So, for now, let us forget the exceptions and concentrate on basic equality.

 The duties of directors are set out in the Companies Act 2006.
-The essence is that every director is jointly responsible with every other, for compliance of the company with all its legal obligations as well as for its functioning in accordance with its articles.
+The essence is that every director is jointly responsible with every other, for compliance of the company with all its legal obligations (such as filing documents) as well as for its functioning in accordance with its articles.

 A director who does not work in the company full time is usually referred to as a “non-executive” director.
 That title too is meaningless in law.
 A non-exec has exactly the same responsibilities as a full time director.
 He is responsible for all the decisions of the “board” of directors, unless he has asked the chairman specifically to record his disagreement.

 Usually the roles of directors are split by function.
 There may be a chief executive or managing director, and maybe a finance director, a marketing director, and so on.
 Exactly what work is done by each is likely to be set out in his employment contract (also called a service agreement).

 By employing a coterie of non-execs, a public company chairman satisfies fear and concern expressed by shareholders and financial journalists on matters such as adherence to good practice, honour not bribery, and respect for the interests of other stakeholders.